Briggs Automotive Company: BAC Mono

 The car was constructed in carbon fibre with a tubular steel driver safety cell, complete with an FIA-compliant rollover protection system - similar in concept to a DTM race car.
 The rose-jointed, aero-profiled pushrod suspension featured adjustable dampers that can be altered based on driving on either the road or track.
-Mono drivers are secured by a full six-point racing harness and there is a secure locker in the front of the car to store a helmet and the detachable steering wheel when parked.

-The Mono's design is said to be inspired by a science fiction aesthetic and also Bjork's music video for the song "All Is Full Of Love".
+The Mono's design is said to be inspired by a science fiction aesthetic and also the robot in Bjork's music video for the song "All Is Full of Love".

-When the first Mono was released, BAC Design Director Ian Briggs said, "Mono is the culmination of a 12-year dream for us – the car we wanted to own but nobody else made..."

 In 2015, the Cosworth engine was replaced by a 2.5-litre Mountune Racing unit developing 305 bhp at 8,000 rpm.
 There were a number of further improvements under the skin to optimise performance, while wider chassis allowed for more room for the driver in the cockpit.
 The 2015 model year BAC Mono weighed 580 kg, resulting in a power-to-weight ratio of 525 bhp per tonne.